LinwoodDev/Butterfly/docs/docs/painters/hand.md

 ---

-This is a special tool to move the camera.
+With this tool you can select elements and access the background context menu to access the [insert menu](../insert).

 ## Configuration